|

 of that complexity.

-It’s a strange, compelling story, and we know from the start
+Its a strange, compelling story, and we know from the start

-that it’s a tragedy.
+that its a tragedy.
 We follow the rich, befuddled rock star

 through months of seeming indolence and isolation until he